santisbon/reference/src/k8s.md

 ## MicroK8s

 [On Raspberry Pi](https://microk8s.io/docs/install-raspberry-pi)

 !!! attention
-    Your boot parameters might be in `/boot/cmdline.txt` instead of `/boot/firmware/cmdline.txt`.
+    MicroK8s is not available for 32-bit architectures like `armhf`(`arm/v7`), only on 64-bit architectures like `arm64` and `amd64`.

 !!! attention
-    MicroK8s is not available for 32-bit architectures like `armhf` / `arm/v7`, only on 64-bit architectures like `arm64` and `amd64`.
+    On Raspberry Pi your boot parameters file might be in `/boot/cmdline.txt` or in `/boot/firmware/cmdline.txt`.
+Find it with `sudo find /boot -name cmdline.txt`.

-Add these options at the end of the file, then `sudo reboot`.
+On Raspberry Pi add these options at the end of the file, then `sudo reboot`.
 Some users report needing `cgroup_enable=cpuset` as well but try adding only these first:
 ``` title="cmdline.txt"
 cgroup_enable=memory cgroup_memory=1
 ```

+!!! attention
+    On Orange Pi boards these parameters are handled in `/boot/boot.cmd` by checking:
+    `if test "${docker_optimizations}" = "on"`.

+    Don't edit this file, instead `sudo nano /boot/orangepiEnv.txt` to set the parameter to `on`.

-For Raspberry Pi OS [install](https://snapcraft.io/docs/installing-snap-on-raspbian) `snap` first.
+If your image doesn't already include it, [install](https://snapcraft.io/docs/installing-snap-on-raspbian) `snap` first.
 ```zsh
 sudo apt update
 sudo apt install snapd